 Revealed in a joint press release by FromSoft and GW on Friday, Warhammer 40k: Nihilus is intended to be a “vast, mysterious, and constantly surprising open-world action-RPG of the same breed as Elden Ring” – but the release also promises it’ll stay true to the “grim, dark heart of the Warhammer 40,000 universe”.

 GW and FromSoft are giving nothing away about the game’s release date – merely teasing that fans “won’t be waiting until the grim darkness of the far future to hear more”.
-But their announcement does confirm that the Emperor of Mankind is a key character in the story, and that The Witcher actor and Warhammer community darling, Henry Cavill, will voice the part.
+But their announcement does confirm that the Emperor of Mankind is a key character in the story, and that The Witcher actor and community darling of Warhammer Henry Cavill, will voice the part.

 “I’m so excited we can finally talk about this,” Cavill says in Friday’s press announcement, adding it was “quite literally the biggest part in human history – the opportunity to be part of this game was so perfect for me, I did a little dance when they called”.